MathildeBa/Single_digital_gateway/README.md

 ![Write FeedBack View](assets/images/Screenshots/imacUE3.png)

 ## Built With
-Due to the sohort time, the project was buit with :
+Due to the short time, the project was buit with :
 - HTML
 - CSS
 - JavaScript